 OLP Choristers has become a vital part of the growing Music Ministry of Presentation Parish.
-As the children grow they are transitioned from Elementary School to Middle School to High School and finally to Parish Choir.
+As the children grow they are transitioned from Elementary School to Middle School and finally to Parish Choir.
 OLP Choristers receive singing and musical instruction they are able to carry with them for the rest of their lives.

 What is Choristers?

 Choristers is a long standing choral tradition in the Roman Catholic and Anglican Churches.
 Choristers simply put are a children’s choir.
 Typically, Choristers is made up of children who have the gift of singing and are trained to excel in the musical art of song for the purpose of worship.

 To train young singers to use their natural and spiritual gifts as Cantors and Choristers for the worship of God.

 Having the gift to sing is the starting point for any singer.
 Singers will learn musical and vocal skills necessary to serve as a Cantor and Chorister;

 Cantors are selected from the singers who demonstrate the skill level needed to lead the Assembly.
 First time Cantors are paired with a skilled Cantor.

 Singers in the third grade will be learning all of the basic skills to be a Cantor in their first semester; however, a singer does not have to be Cantor.

 Choristers is open to children in the Third through Eighth grades who have the ability to sing.
 After the New Year, Second Graders are invited to join.

 All OLP Chorister rehearsals begin in the Cooper Room and are scheduled throughout the Parish School Day and Wednesday evenings.